Cheap spring getaways

 In May, come to see the lilacs and get a good deal on this Wisconsin peninsula, one of the region's most popular destinations in summer.

 Door County has an especially good selection of mom-and-pops, including Julie's Park Cafe and Motel in Fish Creek, right on the road to Peninsula State Park.
-It opens for the season in late April, and you can get a king room for $70-$80 all the way through mid-June.
+It opens for the season in late April.

 Bring your bike or rent one across the street, then ride the scenic trails in the park and look for wildflowers.
 For more, see Where to stay in Door County.